ssp5zone/poi-excel-annotations/README.md

 # Apache POI Excel Writer & Annotations

-A smart Java utility to write **any** `List` of Java Objects to an Excel/CSV file with just one line of code.
+Java utility to write `List` of Java Objects to Excel/CSV file with just one line of code.

 ## Usage